-The Committee's Constituting Agreement [PDF, 23 KB] and Regional Waste Agreement [PDF, 6.7 KB] govern its operations.
-Decisions are made by the elected members of the member Councils, based on written Staff Group reports.
+The Committee's Constituting Agreement [PDF, 23 KB] and Regional Waste Agreement [PDF, 7 KB] govern its operations.
+Decisions on grants are made by the elected members of the member Councils meeting as the Canterbury Waste Joint Committee, based on written Staff Group reports.

-Projects supported by the Committee aim to link strategically with initiatives run by national organizations including WasteMINZ, Local Government NZ and the Ministry for the Environment.
+Projects supported by the Committee aim to link strategically with initiatives run by national organisations including WasteMINZ, Local Government NZ and the Ministry for the Environment.
+Government procurement can and should be used to support wider social, economic, cultural and environmental outcomes.

-In August 2015 the Committee resolved to annually invite proposals from research organisations, businesses and other associations for suitable waste minimisation project proposals within the Canterbury region.
+The Committee annually invites proposals for suitable waste minimisation project proposals within the Canterbury region.

-Proposals assessed to be of sufficient potential value will be presented to the Committee.
+Proposals assessed to be of sufficient potential value and meeting the criteria set out below will be presented to the Committee.
 The total annual budget for all projects is $112,000.